santoshchandu/Rush/README.md

 When using keyboard shortcuts, a notification will appear on screen showing the current speed.

-## Icons

-For the extension to display properly, you need to add icon files.
-You can:

-1. Create your own icons (16x16, 48x48, 128x128 pixels)
-2. Use an online icon generator like [favicon.io](https://favicon.io)
-3. Or temporarily remove the icon references from `manifest.json`

-Save them as:
-- `icon16.png`
-- `icon48.png`
-- `icon128.png`

 ## Troubleshooting

 - **Extension not working on a page**: Some websites may have restrictions.
 Try refreshing the page after installing the extension.
 - **No videos found**: Make sure the page has HTML5 video elements.
 - **Keyboard shortcuts not working**: Make sure the page is focused and you're holding the Shift key.

-## Technical Details

-- **Manifest Version**: 3
-- **Permissions**: activeTab, scripting
-- **Compatible with**: Chrome, Edge, Brave, and other Chromium-based browsers

-## Files

-- `manifest.json` - Extension configuration
-- `popup.html` - Popup interface
-- `popup.css` - Popup styling
-- `popup.js` - Popup functionality
-- `content.js` - Content script that controls video playback

-## License

-Free to use and modify.
-# Rush